markimus-maximus/Machine-learning-with-biological-data/README.md

 The `create_dataloader` function was created to batch feed the model data.
 To achieve this the class `ProteinSeqDataset` described above was used, as well as the `Dataloader` class from PyTorch.

 Given that the sequences are 1 dimensional, 1d convolutional layers were selected for the nerual network.
 The preliminary architecture of the model for screening purposes comprised of 2x 1dconvoluted layes, 1x maxpool layer (max 30), and a fully connected linear regression layer.
-The code including activator functions is shown below.
+The architecture of the nerual network including activator functions is shown below.

 ~~~
 def __init__(self):